 A selection of comments from Jamie’s past and present students:

-The following comments relate to Jamie’s video classes at www.mikesmasterclasses.com where they were originally posted by Mike’s customers, and where they are still on display.
-Go to the Video page to see extracts from the materials that customers are calling “the best they’ve ever seen“…
+The following comments relate to Jamie’s classes at www.mikesmasterclasses.com where they were originally posted by Mike’s customers, and where they are still on display.
+Go to the bottom of the Teaching page to see extracts from the materials that customers are calling “the best they’ve ever seen“…

 Paul Brooke – For me, the Rhythm Changes “Two Speed” video is the best I’ve seen on the subject.
 I’ve looked at lots of other books and videos and never had things explained so simply, clearly, and effectively.
 Jamie Taylor gets my vote as being one the very best guitar/music teachers ever.
 Great teachers are great communicators, who know how to break their subject down to its basic foundations in a way that makes things fascinating and easy to understand.
 In additional to his superb teaching skills, Jamie really knows how to play.
 That’s a rare combination.
 He’s someone you want to emulate.